-This operator manual was prepared to aid you in the proper care and operation of the vehicle and equipment.
+This operator's manual was prepared to aid you in the proper care and operation of the vehicle and equipment.

-Please read this manual completely to understand how everything in your coach works before taking it on its "maiden voyage."
+Please read this manual completely to understand how everything in your coach works before taking it on its "maiden voyage".
+In addition, please become familiar with the New Vehicle Limited Warranty.

 NOTE: This manual describes many features of your motor home and includes instructions for its safe use.
 This manual, including photographs and illustrations, is of a general nature only.
 Some equipment and features described or shown in this manual may be optional or unavailable on your model.
-Because of Winnebago Industries' continuous program of product improvement, it is possible that recent product changes and information may not be included.
+Because of Winnebago Industries®, continuous program of product improvement, it is possible that recent product changes and information may not be included.
+The instructions included in this manual are intended as a guide, and in no way extend the responsibilities of Winnebago

-The instructions included in this manual are intended as a guide, and in no way extend the responsibilities of Winnebago Industries beyond the standard written warranty as presented in this manual.
+Industries beyond the standard written warranty as presented in this manual.
 The descriptions, illustrations, and specifications in this manual were correct at the time of printing.
 We reserve the right to change specifications or design without notice, and without incurring obligation to install the same on products previously manufactured.